SQream/sqream_docs/installation_guides/installing_nginx_proxy_over_secure_connection.rst

    Both files you create are stored in their own subdirectories of the **/etc/ssl** directory.

-   Although SQream uses OpenSSL, in addition we recommend creating a strong **Diffie-Hellman** group, used for negotiating **Perfect Forward Secrecy** with clients.
+   Although SQreamDB uses OpenSSL, in addition we recommend creating a strong **Diffie-Hellman** group, used for negotiating **Perfect Forward Secrecy** with clients.

 4. Create a strong Diffie-Hellman group: